amarnamarpan/PSLEGAL/README.md

 A unsupervised way of legal catchphrase extraction.

 Keep the pslegal.py file in your current working directory and use the functions as described below.
-The model first needs a set of tokenized text corpus.
+The model first needs a text corpus to be trained upon.
+The text corpus is sent as a list of tokenized documents.
+Each term in the token is either a noun phrase or a word.
+To extract noun phrases out of a document text use [our noun-phrase extractor available in Python.](https://github.com/amarnamarpan/NNP-extractor).

 ```python
 import pslegal as psl